 When they wake up, they may have up to 6 puncture sites covered with dressings.
 They will feel very bruised and sore.
 This can last for up to a week, but painkillers can help.

 They usually stay in hospital overnight after a bone marrow harvest.
 This is to make sure they have recovered from the anaesthetic.
-They might need a blood transfusion afterwards.
+They might also need a blood transfusion afterwards.

 Collecting your own stem cells or bone marrow